Servideska/HPC/doc.zih.tu-dresden.de/docs/software/data_analytics_with_r.md

-# R for Data Analytics
+# Data Analytics with R

 [R](https://www.r-project.org/about.html) is a programming language and environment for statistical computing and graphics.
 It provides a wide variety of statistical (linear and nonlinear modeling,